 |Words||What we say – the words we choose|

 |Vocals||How we say it – how we speak|

 |Body language||What we display – how we signal and gesture|

 |Learning styles||Our ability to understand their visual, auditory, kinesthetic or auditory digital learning preferences and communicate in a way they respond well to|

 |Behavioural styles||Our ability to understand their behavioural style and communicate in a way they easily relate to|

 Building Rapport by Matching

-A very useful rapport building technique to employ is “matching”.
+A very useful technique to building rapport with clients is to utilise a concept called “matching”.
 Matching is the subconscious copying of gestures between people who are interacting.
 It’s a way of people telling us they like us or agree with us.
 It is also a way for us to tell others that we like them, by simply copying their gestures.